Weight Loss Story

 Marathon Hopes

-Ready to lose the baby weight once again, I got back into running in the spring of 2007.
-I knew that running would help me lose weight rather quickly, and I also knew that having a race to train for would make it easier to stick with it.
+Ready to lose the baby weight once again, I got back into running in the spring of 2007 at about 6 months postpartum.
+I already knew that running would help me lose weight, and I also knew that having a race to train for would make it easier to stick with it.
 I wanted something big this time – so I went BIG and decided to train for the marathon that was held in my city every year in the fall.

 I found Hal Higdeon’s Marathon Training Program and got Hal’s book, Marathon: The Ultimate Training Guide.
-I started following his 18 week training program, but eventually came to see that I did not have enough running experience to do so much high mileage so soon.
-One month into my training program I came to see that a running a marathon was simply not realistic.
-I went back to running 5K’s and 10K’s, riding my bike and once again got back into the low 150′s without changing much else.
+I started following his 18 week training program, but as the mileage started to increase, I realized that I did not have enough running experience to do the high mileage required for marathon training and came to terms with the fact that running a marathon was simply not realistic or safe at this point in time.
+I went back to running 5K’s and 10K’s, riding my bike and walking to the park with the kids.
+I soon found myself back into the low 150’s without changing much else.

 Back Here Once Again